santosh2702/Python/README.md

           <div class="clr"></div>
            Filed under <a href="#">Data</a>, <a href="#">internet</a> with comments <a href="#" class="com">(11)</a></p>
           <img src="images/img1.jpg" width="625" height="205" alt="" />
-          <p>This is a free CSS website template by FreeWebsiteTemplateZ.com.
-This work is distributed under the Creative Commons Attribution 3.0 License, which means that you are free to use it for any personal or commercial purpose provided the credit links in the template footer are left intact.</p>
           <p class="spec"><a href="#" class="rm">Read more &raquo;</a></p>
         </div>
         <div class="article">